- Withdrawal of a maximum of $10,000 before tax (if you have this much available in your account).

 You are eligible to make a retirement claim if you permanently retire after your preservation age, or leave a job after age 60.
 After age 65 you can access your super anytime, even if you are still working.

-You can even take lump sums out of a superannuation pension account to help with the big expenses like holidays or buying a car.
+You can even take lump sums out of a superannuation Income account to help with the big expenses like holidays or buying a car.
 Speak to one of our financial planners about making your super work hard in retirement.

 Departing Australia Superannuation Payment